noazark/weather/README.md

 ```bash
 npm run test-watch
 ```

-# Install
-Weather.js works in the browser and Node.js.
-Take your pick, For use in the browser, download the most recent version on GitHub.
-For use in Node, just install using your NPM package manager of choice.
-Currently Node has an old version of the library available but it will be updated soon.

 # Usage
 At the moment you can access the current weather conditions and the forcast for any city.
 By default it will use the closes match as returned by OpenWeatherMap.
 More